JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-mini-rollup/Rollup Server.md

 });

 ```
-This endpoint will add transactions into the global job sequencer where each job is handled via the exposed wasm function `handle_tx`.
+This endpoint will add transactions into the global job sequencer where each job is handled via the exposed wasm function `handle_tx`, which then calls the "process" function in the application.

 3. config: An endpoint that returns all static configuration of the application.
 ```ts